A magician never reveals their secret but a fashion blogger will totally tell all in this behind the scenes look at how to write an outfit post!

 Next I sift through my closet and pull out anything that catches my eye.
 I’ll hang outfits on a hanger and set them aside to try on when I’m done.

 Take Outfit Photos

 This is an obvious next step.
 After I’ve picked out the best of the best looks, I venture to take outfit pictures!
-Click here to learn how I take all my selfies with just me and my camera.
+Learn how I take all my selfies with just me and my camera by reading this post.